zeux/meshoptimizer/gltf/README.md

 For better compression, you can use `-cc` option which applies additional compression; additionally make sure that your content delivery method is configured to use deflate (gzip) - meshoptimizer codecs are designed to produce output that can be compressed further with general purpose compressors.

 gltfpack can also compress textures using Basis Universal format, either storing .basis images directly (`-tb` flag, supported by three.js) or using KTX2 container (`-tc` flag, requires support for `KHR_image_ktx2`).
 Compression is performed using `basisu` executable that must be available in `PATH`; alternatively the path to the executable can be specified via `BASISU_PATH` environment variable.
+Textures can also be embedded into `.bin`/`.glb` output using `-te` flag.

 When using compressed files, [js/meshopt_decoder.js](https://github.com/zeux/meshoptimizer/blob/master/js/meshopt_decoder.js) needs to be loaded to provide the WebAssembly decoder module like this: